Cape Town Commercial Property Market Insights

 3. Decentralized Nodes Dominate

-Century City and Tyger Valley continue to command the highest rentals and lowest vacancies.
+Century City and Tyger Valley continue to command the highest rentals and lowest vacancies, with decentralised Cape Town office vacancy at just 2.7% (Q1 2026), well below the CBD.
 Inbound commuter visits have recovered to near pre-pandemic levels, driven by the lifestyle integration of these managed precincts.

-- Flight to quality intensifying — B/C-grade stock stagnating
+- Flight to quality intensifying, with B/C-grade stock stagnating

 - Energy security a non-negotiable valuation metric